mr-elbe5/Bandika/README.md

 # Bandika
 A Java CMS and framework

-version 1 - 2023
+#### Current version: 14.1

-This is only a sample project of the most important Bandika modules
+This is a sample project of the most important Bandika modules

-It depends on:
+#### Module dependency:
-- BandikaBase
+- BandikaBase 1.1,
-- BandikaWebBase
+- BandikaWebBase 1.1,
-- BandikaContent
+- BandikaContent 1.1,
-- BandikaCms
+- BandikaCms 1.1

+#### Database changes:
+- see base modules